Mwirtanen/Bitcoin-analyzer/README.md

 - Highest volume in euros.
 - Best buy and sell days.

-Download the folder and open the app from Bitcoin-analyzer\Release\Bitcoin-analyzer.
+Download the folder and open the app from Release\Bitcoin-analyzer.